Uranium mining in Australia: Government policy and politics

 Uranium mining in Australia has been highly political, particularly for the Australian Labor Party (ALP) at both state and federal level.
 Development of projects has often been stymied by a succession of inquiries and the politicisation of the issuing of mining and export licences.

 The biennial ALP National conference in 1982 debated the issue vigorously.
 At the 1984 Conference, the newly elected federal Labor government under Bob Hawke introduced the so-called "Three mine policy".
 The policy confined Australian uranium mining activities to the three sites already operational: Ranger, Nabarlek and Olympic Dam with a moratorium on new mines opening.
 Subsequently, reserves at Nabarlek were depleted and the Beverley Uranium Mine became the notional third mine.

 The coalition won the 1996 Federal election under John Howard and promptly abandoned the policy.

 On 28 April 2007, the Howard government adopted a new uranium strategy which aimed to immediately remove "unnecessary constraints impeding the expansion of uranium mining, such as overlapping and cumbersome regulations relating to the mining and transport of uranium ore" and repeal prohibitions on further nuclear industrial development which had been established in 1999 under the Environment Protection and Biodiversity Conservation (EPBC) Act 1999.

 The same day, the Labor party abandoned its "no new mines" policy, while maintaining its opposition to other forms of nuclear industrial development in Australia.

 After returning to government in 2008, the ALP approved a fourth uranium mine in July 2009: the Four Mile uranium mine in South Australia, thus ending its 25-year-old policy.
 Federal Resources Minister Martin Ferguson subsequently declared that increased uranium mining in Australia was inevitable.

-State governments opposed to uranium mining have been able to stop the issuing of mining permits, sometimes against the policy of the incumbent Federal government.
-As of December 2015, the current position of the affected states and territories is as follows: